Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Related Works

-Only a few contemporary works \cite{huang2022achieving, bibikar2021federated, qiu2021zerofl} tried to leverage the benefits of sparse learning in federated settings.
-In particular, \cite{huang2022achieving} relied on a randomly initialized sparse mask, and recommended keeping it frozen throughout the training, yet failed to provide any supporting intuition.
-FedDST \cite{bibikar2021federated}, on the other hand, leveraged the idea of RigL \cite{evci2020rigging} to perform sparse learning of the clients, relied on a large number of local epochs to avoid gradient noise, and focused primarily on only highly non-IID data without targeting ultra-low density $d$.
-More importantly, neither of these works investigated the key differences between centralized and FL sparse learning.
-With similar philosophy as ours, ZeroFL \cite{qiu2021zerofl} first identified a key aspect of sparse learning in FL in terms of all clients' masks to be within $30\%$ of the total model weights to yield good accuracy at high compression.
-However, ZeroFL suffered significantly in exploiting a proportional advantage in communication saving as even for low parameter density $d$, all clients had to download the dense model and send back a $3\times$ denser model.
-Furthermore, these algorithms sacrifice significant accuracy at ultra-low $d$.
+Only a few works \citep{huang2022achieving, bibikar2021federated, qiu2021zerofl} tried to benefit from sparse learning in federated settings.
+In particular, \citet{huang2022achieving} relied on a randomly initialized sparse mask and recommended keeping it frozen during the training without providing any supporting intuition.
+FedDST \citep{bibikar2021federated}, on the other hand, leveraged RigL \citep{evci2020rigging} to perform sparse learning in clients.
+It relied on a large number of local epochs to avoid gradient noise and focused primarily on highly non-IID data distributions without targeting ultra-low density $d$.
+More importantly, neither of these works investigated the key differences between sparse learning in centralized and FL.
+With a similar philosophy as ours, ZeroFL \citep{qiu2021zerofl} identified a fundamental aspect of sparse learning in FL; the top-k weights of clients are likely to differ for low densities; hence, the aggregated update cannot benefit anyone.
+They propose increasing the update density to increase the update overlap and improve accuracy.
+As a result, despite training a model with density $d=0.1$, clients send updates to the server with $d=0.3$.
+Thus, this approach does not benefit from proportional communication efficiency; all clients receive a dense model and send back a $3\times$ denser model, and still, the global model suffers from a significant accuracy drop.

+Another contemporary work \citep{isik2022sparse} leveraged the idea of learning the sparse mask while keeping the weights fixed to their initialized values \citep{ramanujan2020s}.
+Thus, clients are only required to send the binary mask updates to the server, reducing the communication by $32\times$.
+However, due to SGD-based updating of floating point mask for each weight, such methods do not necessarily help the client's local computation.
+Such an assumption is out of our current scope, as we assume an even stricter constraint where no client can perform dense model updates or storage while yielding significant communication savings.